lewisrodgers/codelabs/google-admin-sdk-api/README.md

 ## About

-Python boilerplate for service account oauth setup to return data from a Google API.
+Returns a list of users from a domain.

 ## Dev dependencies